mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-lsyncd.md

 The optional `ssh` parameter and its sub-parameter `port`define a custom port for the SSH connection.
 Most users do not need this parameter.
 The `rsycn` parameter contains an array of options that are passed to the rsycn executable.
 These should not be changed unless you specifically know what you are doing.
 For more information on the options passed to rsync read the rsync(1) manpage.

 You can add multiple remote targets by defining multiple `sync` sections.
-Here is an example with two sync sections defining different hosts that have MaxScale installed and whose configuration files should be kept in sync.
+Here is an example with two sync sections defining different hosts that have MariaDB MaxScale installed and whose configuration files should be kept in sync.

 ```
 settings{